There's a reminder or a warning, whichever is most applicable here.

 Oh, yeah, if Obama could get the substance he wants, yeah, fine, but that's not what he's doing here.

-It's all about re-election.
+It's all about reelection.

-Once again, they don't care what happens to the military, social security recipients.
+This is all about, at the end of this, Republicans, once again, they don't care what happens to the military, social security recipients.

 All they care about is the rich, corporate jet owners.

-That's that's that's the game they're playing.
+That's the game they're playing.

-Hell, Obama couldn't get a tax increase through Congress when the Democrats had supermajorities in both houses, folks.
+Hell, Obama couldn't get a tax increase through Congress when the Democrats had super majorities in both houses, folks.

 It was Obama who insisted on the Bush tax cuts remaining in force last December.